StuckiSimon/strahl/README.md

 ## Current State

 The public documentation is still a work in progress and is expected to be finished until end of August.
-While you're here, feel free to checkout the short-paper describing the work on [arXiv](https://arxiv.org/abs/2407.19977).
+While you're here, feel free to checkout the short paper describing the work on [arXiv](https://arxiv.org/abs/2407.19977).

 Feedback and questions are welcomed on any direct channel: